 - one pair size 7 US knitting needles

 21 rows and 25 stitches per four inches in stockinette stitch.
 Gauge is not critical but should have a firm weave.

-When sewn up, finished project is roughly 6 inches by 7 inches.
+When sewn up, the finished project is roughly 6 inches by 7 inches.
 Size may vary depending on how much you block the project.

-Cast on 44 stitches in color A. Work in Checkerboard pattern as described above for about 14 inches/35.5 cm.
+Cast on 44 stitches in color A. Work in a Checkerboard pattern as described above for about 14 inches/35.5 cm.

 Bind off in color A.

 Stranded knitting can get rather compressed, even when you are keeping your strands loose across the back.

 Blocking will be necessary to help stretch the project out.

 The more you block, the wider the project will end up.
 The example shown is six inches wide.

 Once the project has been blocked, fold in half with the front sides out and sew the side seams using color A and the mattress stitch.